richardcom/tp/docs/DeveloperGuide.md

 #####Given below is an example usage scenario of how stocking information with be parsed when adding a book.

 Step 1.
-The user launches the application and types command add with `s/science library 10 central library 30`, and the logic manager calls the address book parser, which calls the add command parser.
+The user launches the application and types command add with `s/science library 10 central library 30`, and the logic manager calls the language book parser, which calls the add command parser.

 Step 2.
 The add command parser calls the ParseUtil, which parses the string and returns a stocking

 ![The creation of the stocking](images/AddStockingParserSequenceDiagram.png)

 Step 3.
-The add command parser uses the stocking and returns an add command, and this is returned by address book parser, and the logic manager executes the command and make some changes to the model.
+The add command parser uses the stocking and returns an add command, and this is returned by language book parser, and the logic manager executes the command and make some changes to the model.

 #####Given below is an example usage scenario of how the stocking command will be executed,

 Step 1.
-The user types `Stock n/gun`, and the logic manager calls the address book parser, which calls the stock command parser.
+The user types `Stock n/gun`, and the logic manager calls the language book parser, which calls the stock command parser.

 Step 2.
 The stock command parser gets the list of book names and list of ISBN from the string and calls the constructor of the stock command to get a stock command